 Have you ever sent a message and then instantly regretted it?
-Or sent a private message to the wrong person?
+Or perhaps you sent a private message to the wrong person?
 It’s a thought everyone wants to shake off immediately.
 Well, in that respect, WhatsApp users have one less thing to worry about.

-Because the popular messaging app lets you delete a message for both yourself and the person you’ve sent the message to.
+The popular messaging app lets you delete a message for both yourself and the person you’ve sent the message to.
 However, there are some caveats, and it’s essential to know about them in advance.
 This article will tell you everything you need to know about deleting messages in WhatsApp.